 Task management on the job is no exception.
 Asana, Basecamp, and many others are easy-to-use applications to keep everyone on the team on the same page.

-They’re also a great tool for employee productivity tracking.
+They’re also an excellent tool for employee productivity tracking.
 They generate an overview of who is doing what and how quickly tasks are being completed.

 These tools can:

-- Keep your employees on task by clearly defining which jobs belong to who
+- Keep your employees on task by clearly defining job responsibilities

 - Manage expectations by keeping everyone aware of deadlines

-- Create an open line of communication when it comes to projects
+- Create an open line of communication when it comes to managing and executing projects

 Ask your employees daily: